 - Sweet: tea is like nectar, and makes life sweet.

-- Fragrant: the fragrance of tea overflows itself.
+- Fragrance: the fragrance of tea overflows from itself.

 - Peace: tea contains the spirit of harmony.